Calliari/digital_outlineApp/README.md

 # digital_outline_uat

-This is the digital_outline UAT uses the digital_outline_environment for "ENV and PROD"
+This is the digital_outline App uses the digital_outline_environment for "ENV and PROD"